jonathanwarr/vetpras/README.md

-# 🐾 VetScan
+# 🐾 Vetpras

-**VetScan** is a crowdsourced veterinary cost comparison tool built to help pet owners make informed decisions about care — and take the mystery out of vet bills.
+**Vetpras** is a crowdsourced veterinary cost comparison tool built to help pet owners make informed decisions about care — and take the mystery out of vet bills.
+Currently in active development as a solo project and product design case study.

 ---